 Matthew J. Olson is Artistic & Managing Director of Bach Roots Festival (formerly Oratory), Director of Choral Activities at Carleton College, and Assistant Conductor of The Singers – MN Choral Artists.
 The Star Tribune called performances of Bach’s B Minor Mass with Bach Roots Festival “masterful” and of St. John Passion, they praised the “many strands of excellence…that came together in a gripping realization.”
 Recently, he guest conducted The Singers in performances of Joby Talbot’s 17-voice choral symphony, Path of Miracles.
 He also served as chorusmaster for The St. Paul Chamber Orchestra’s production of Bach’s St. John Passion for which the chorus was praised for being “scrupulously prepared” in a performance that was “one of the most satisfying you could ever hope to hear.”
 (Star Tribune)

 As a choral composer and arranger, his works (published by Colla Voce & Santa Barbara) receive increasing performances throughout the U.S. and abroad.
-His first full-length cantata for choir, orchestra and vocal soloists (titled Sola Fide) premiered in October of 2017 exploring themes of social equality and justice that fueled the protestant reformation.

 As a choral singer, Matthew has performed and recorded with ensembles including The St. Olaf Choir, The Carnegie Hall Festival Chorus, The Singers, Dale Warland and the Minnesota Beethoven Festival Chorale, The Minnesota Orchestra, Detroit Symphony, St. Paul Chamber Orchestra, and the Orchestra of St. Luke’s (NYC).